solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 for MySQL supports MySQL Community Editions 5.6, 5.7, and 8.0, making it flexible for most migrations.
 (TODO:Add link for MySQL Migration Guide)

-For most use cases, Azure Database for MySQL allows developers to focus on application development and deployment, instead of OS and RDBMS management, patching, and security.
+For most use cases, Azure Database for MySQL is the preferred offering which allows developers to focus on application development and deployment, instead of OS and RDBMS management, patching, and security.

 As the image below demonstrates, Azure Resource Manager handles resource configuration, meaning that standard Azure management tools, such as the